CMSgov/beneficiary-fhir-data/apps/bfd-model/bfd-model-rif-samples/dev/synthea-test-plan.md

      -v 'bfd_pgdata:/var/lib/postgresql/data' \
      postgres:12`

-6. Run the following in a terminal window:
+6. Go to `/apps/bfd-pipeline/bfd-pipeline-ccw-rif` in a new terminal window and run:
 `mvn -Dits.db.url="jdbc:postgresql://localhost:5432/bfd" -Dits.db.username=bfd -Dits.db.password=InsecureLocalDev -Dit.test=RifLoaderIT#loadSyntheaData clean install`

-7. A sanity check to see if any collisions are possible with previously generated data locally requires loading both the new and old datasets into the local DB.
+7. If the data loads without error, you must sanity check to see if any collisions are possible with previously generated data locally, which requires loading both the new and old datasets into the local DB.
 Download the most recent synthea RIF files located in S3, and move them into `apps/bfd-model/bfd-model-rif-samples/src/main/resources/rif-synthea`.
+Make sure to remove the database docker container, so there is no hold over data by running:

+    docker stop bfd-db
+    docker rm bfd-db
+    docker volume rm bfd_pgdata

-Then run steps 2, 3, and 6 with counts and entries for both data sets Synthea-Rif-Static and StaticResourceGroup in mind.
+Then run steps 2, 3, 5, and 6 with counts and entries for both data sets Synthea-Rif-Static and StaticResourceGroup in mind.
 If the RIF Loader IT does not fail, the data likely does not create collisions, but the queries in the `Checking for collisions in TEST, SBX or PROD` section below should also be run.

+## Load Synthetic Data in Hosted Environments

+1. For partners to access the data, we host the RIF files in S3, and load it into the TEST, SBX, and PROD databases using the BFD pipeline application.
+Having recent backups of Prod SBX, TEST, and PROD prior to loading is important in case we do need to rollback due to any issues.
+Additionally before loading data, we need to make sure in TEST, SBX or PROD there are no collisions for the main properties in synthetic data i.e. bene_id, mbi_num, claim_id, etc. Each of the queries should return zero records.
+Aggregate RIF file data from all claim types, beneficiaries, and Part D Events located in `apps/bfd-model/bfd-model-rif-samples/src/main/resources/rif-synthea/` to generate the following queries for the various synthea end-state properties:

+        -- For Beneficiary
+        Select count(*) from public.beneficiaries where mbi_num in (‘XXX’,’YYY’,…);
+        Select count(*) from public.beneficiaries where bene_id in (‘XXX’,’YYY’,…);
+        Select count(*) from public.beneficiaries where hicn_unhashed in (‘XXX’,’YYY’,…);

+        -- For PDE
+        Select count(*) from public.partd_events where pde_id in (‘XXX’,’YYY’,…);

+        -- claim_id
+        Select count(*) from public.carrier_claims where claim_id in (‘XXX’,’YYY’,…) UNION
+        Select count(*) from public.dme_claims where claim_id in (‘XXX’,’YYY’,…) UNION
+        Select count(*) from public.snf_claims where claim_id in (‘XXX’,’YYY’,…) UNION
+        Select count(*) from public.hha_claims where claim_id in (‘XXX’,’YYY’,…) UNION
+        Select count(*) from public.hospice_claims where claim_id in (‘XXX’,’YYY’,…) UNION
+        Select count(*) from public.inpatient_claims where claim_id in (‘XXX’,’YYY’,…) UNION
+        Select count(*) from public.outpatient_claims where claim_id in (‘XXX’,’YYY’,…);

+        -- clm_grp_id
+        Select count(*) from public.carrier_claims where clm_grp_id BETWEEN ‘XXX’ AND ’YYY’ UNION Select count(*) from public.dme_claims where clm_grp_id BETWEEN ‘XXX’ AND ’YYY’ UNION Select count(*) from public.snf_claims where clm_grp_id BETWEEN ‘XXX’ AND ’YYY’ UNION Select count(*) from public.hha_claims where clm_grp_id BETWEEN ‘XXX’ AND ’YYY’ UNION Select count(*) from public.hospice_claims where clm_grp_id BETWEEN ‘XXX’ AND ’YYY’ UNION Select count(*) from public.inpatient_claims where clm_grp_id BETWEEN ‘XXX’ AND ’YYY’ UNION Select count(*) from public.outpatient_claims where clm_grp_id BETWEEN ‘XXX’ AND ’YYY’;

+        -- carr_clm_cntl_num
+        Select count(*) from public.carrier_claims where carr_clm_cntl_num in (‘XXX’,’YYY’,…) UNION
+        Select count(*) from public.dme_claims where carr_clm_cntl_num in (‘XXX’,’YYY’,…);

+        -- fi_doc_clm_cntl_num
+        Select count(*) from public.hha_claims where fi_doc_clm_cntl_num in (‘XXX’,’YYY’,…) UNION
+        Select count(*) from public.hospice_claims where fi_doc_clm_cntl_num in (‘XXX’,’YYY’,…) UNION
+        Select count(*) from public.inpatient_claims where fi_doc_clm_cntl_num in (‘XXX’,’YYY’,…) UNION
+        Select count(*) from public.outpatient_claims where fi_doc_clm_cntl_num in (‘XXX’,’YYY’,…) UNION
+        Select count(*) from public.snf_claims where fi_doc_clm_cntl_num in (‘XXX’,’YYY’,…);

+2. Load data.
+Begin with TEST (Approval required for SBX and PROD)
+3. Create dated Pipeline folder (same format as CCW) in the 'Incoming' folder of the environments ETL bucket.
+4. Upload generated synthetic data to dated folder.
+Watch for Data Discovered and Data Loaded slack messages.
+Note: Also watch logs (at first)
+5. Repeat for each approved environment.
+6. Upload synthetic data to shared space (TBD) example: test-synthetic-data S3 bucket (public)

+## Checking for collisions in TEST, SBX or PROD

+1. As a sanity check before loading the data in any environment, we need to run a set of queries to find any possible duplicate parameters, which should return zero rows.

+        SELECT mbi_hash, count(*)
+        FROM public.beneficiaries
+        GROUP BY mbi_hash
+        HAVING count(*)>1

+        SELECT mbi_num, count(*)
+        FROM public.beneficiaries
+        GROUP BY mbi_num
+        HAVING count(*)>1;

+        SELECT hicn_unhashed, count(*)
+        FROM public.beneficiaries
+        GROUP BY hicn_unhashed
+        HAVING count(*)>1;

+        SELECT bene_crnt_hic_num, count(*)
+        FROM public.beneficiaries
+        GROUP BY bene_crnt_hic_num
+        HAVING count(*)>1;

+        SELECT DISTINCT
+            dups.mbi_hash as hash, b.mbi_num as num, b.bene_id as bene
+        FROM
+            (	SELECT mbi_hash
+                FROM beneficiaries
+                GROUP BY mbi_hash
+                HAVING COUNT(*) > 1
+            ) dups
+        LEFT JOIN beneficiaries b ON dups.mbi_hash = b.mbi_hash
+        GROUP BY hash, num, bene
+        HAVING count(*) < 2

-## Data Compliance
+## Optional Data Compliance Check
 Test FHIR API payload (data) for FHIR and CARIN compliance.
 Test removal of data.